Mass Perturbation Theory in the 2-Flavor Schwinger Model with Opposite Masses: Conformal coalescence, parity, and mass

 Dimensional regularization works simply enough in this case, but it will be useful to understand the integral in different ways.
 The long-distance behavior should be independent of the details of our short distance regularization.
 In particular, we can cut off the short distance behavior in (\ref{d++mu2-l2r1}) at $1/m$ by adding a $1/m^2$ term to get

 In the long-distance limit, $-(x-y)^2\gg1/m^2$, this again gives (\ref{2pt-int-r}).

-The interesting thing in (\ref{d++mu2-l2r6}) is the appearance of the logarithm.
-This does not necessarily indicate that conformal invariance is broken.
+The key things in (\ref{d++mu2-l2r6}) are the appearance of the logarithm of $m$ and the absence of any logarithm of $\mu$.
+This again shows that the matching is happening at the scale $m$ and there are no IR divergences.
+The log of $m$ does not indicate that conformal invariance is broken.
 Rather, it is exactly what we would expect if the conformal symmetry of the 2-point functions at long distances is not broken to this order in $\mu^2$ but the parity eigenstate operators, $O_{\pm +}$ have scaling dimensions $d_{\pm}$ that change in opposite directions when the mass term is turned on.
-Adding (\ref{d++mu2-l2r6}) to the zeroth order contribution gives
+Adding (\ref{d++mu2-l2r6}) to the zeroth-order contribution gives

 which is the expansion to leading nontrivial order in $\mu$ of

 where